How to use phalcon-devtools to accelerate Phalcon development

 Running this command will create the model/view/controller all at once

-Each function is created with its own implementation in the controller, so if you are creating a page that only performs simple CRUD, it will be much faster to implement it by modifying what was created in the scaffold.
+Since each function itself is implemented on the controller, if you are creating a page that only performs simple CRUD operations, it is overwhelmingly faster to modify what has been created with scaffold.

 | --table-name=Specify the table to create sscaffold for | |